• Free shipping on all orders

 Conclusion

-If you notice your dog is losing hair and developing scabs, schedule an appointment with your veterinarian.
+If you notice your dog is losing hair in patches and scabs, schedule an appointment with your veterinarian.
 This combination of reactions indicates skin inflammation and often an infection.

 Identifying the cause and implementing treatment sooner rather than later will improve your dog’s comfort, and early intervention should prevent the skin condition from worsening.
 Your pup will thank you for it!